Gretchen Whitmer kidnapping plot: Paul Bellar

 Paul Bellar, who was arrested in Columbia, South Carolina, where he had moved from Milford over the summer after an eviction, was responsible for designing the tactical training exercises used by the Wolverine Watchmen, which included the use of firearms, medical treatment, and other tasks.
 Bellar's former neighbor in Milford said the pandemic caused Bellar to lose his job and called him a "very angry person" and said he threatened her with a gun after a run-in with him.
 According to Bellar's father, he trained for the U.S. Army at Fort Jackson for a year before being discharged in 2019 with a diagnosis of post-traumatic stress disorder.
 Bellar was convicted in October 2022 in Michigan state court of providing "material support" for a terrorist act, membership in a gang, and a gun crime.
 On December 15, 2022, he was sentenced to seven to 20 years in prison.

+Musico and Bellar's convictions were overturned by the Michigan Court of Appeals on July 20, 2026, a month after the same court overturned the conviction of Joseph Morrison.
+The court stated that kidnapping was not an underlying violent felony under Michigan state law and could not be used to support a terrorism conviction.
+Attorney General Dana Nessel called the decision "linguistic gymnastics" and vowed to appeal all three decisions to the Michigan Supreme Court.

 Brian Higgins

 Brian Higgins was a resident of Wisconsin Dells, Wisconsin, when he was arrested on October 15.
 He was alleged to have provided his night-vision goggles and dashcam to help conduct surveillance on Whitmer's home.
 Higgins was one of five suspects turned over for trial on December 7, 2022.
 He was charged with providing material support for terrorist acts.
 On March 15, 2023, Higgins pleaded guilty to attempting to provide material support for an act of terrorism and agreed to cooperate with prosecutors against the other four defendants at trial, set for August 2023.
 As part of his plea, Higgins admitted that he had scouted Whitmer's home with a camera attached to his truck and apologised to her and her family.
 On December 7 he was sentenced to three years of probation.

 FBI informants and agents

 Defense attorneys have argued that at least twelve informants and/or undercover agents for the FBI were embedded among the suspected planners.
 The FBI has acknowledged using three informants and two undercover agents in their investigation.

+The investigation was overseen by Steven D'Antuono, Special Agent in Charge of the FBI's Detroit Field Office.